 Can my partner come to my appointments?

 You are welcome to bring your partner, your spouse, or any other support person with you to your first appointment.
 We will ask or confirm your health history, ask about any previous pregnancy history, possibly do a physical examination, and do an internal ultrasound.
 We will also give you some instructional information for the rest of your pregnancy, and perform some laboratory tests.
-This appointment may take up to an hour.
+This appointment may take up to an hour and a half.

 Is there a book for fathers to guide during pregnancy?

 Patients have recommended The Guy’s Guide to Surviving Pregnancy, Childbirth, and the First Year of Fatherhood.

 Where do we deliver your babies?